uditgaurav/hce-api-template/README.md

 The file containing the API command is created successfully
 ```

-- Check out the file `hce-api.sh` and get the validate-resilience-score command
+- Check out the file `hce-api.sh` and get the validate-resilience-score command.
+To run the API run `bash hce-api.sh` (replace file name for custom names).

-#### A sample shell script to validate the resiliency score
+#### A sample bash script to validate the resiliency score

 - In this sample script you will get the probe success percentage for the last workflow run, you can make use of it to compare it with the expected probe success percentage.